telerik/fiddler-everywhere-docs/migration.md

 ## Description

 Until recently, the Fiddler Everywhere license and seats were managed in a dedicated system known as Fiddler Dashboard.
 However, Fiddler Everywhere is part of an extensive portfolio of products developed by Progress.
-The Fiddler team decided to improve the overall user experience by integrating the license and seat management at the [unified Telerik system for subscription management](https://www.telerik.com/account/).
+TTo provide a better experience and access to all Progress Telerik products and services, Fiddler is migrating to the [unified Telerik system for account and subscription management](https://www.telerik.com/account/.
 This way, you will benefit from using a single account and have a single entry point for managing all active product licenses.
 This article explains how to migrate your existing Fiddler subscription plan from the obsolete system to the new unified Telerik system.

 ## Migrating Fiddler Licenses